isabella232/pyladies-cmd-pyintro/shell_tutorial.md

 ![Notepad create a file](screenshots/0008_new_file_w_notepad.png)

-What happended here, is when you gave a filename to notepad, it checked if the file existed when it turned out that it didn't, notepad program asked you to what to do.
+What happened here, is when you gave a filename to notepad, it checked if the file existed when it turned out that it didn't, notepad program asked you to what to do.
 Choose that you want to create the file.
 Write some text in it, then save and close it.
 Once you run that command again, you will notice that notepad just loads the file.

 ![Notepad load a file](screenshots/0009_load_file_w_notepad.png)